adeshgg/helpdesk/notes.md

 While using mongoose it returns a promise, so to handle error we need to either use the `.catch()` or the try catch block if we are using async-await, But if we use this express-async-handler middleware it will pass the errors to our error handler

+Actually the express-async-handler, will send the error to the handle once it is thrown, therefore we still need to use the try catch block.
+Its just that, the error will be handled by our own custom error handler instead of the default express html webpage error

 To use it just import / require it & the wrap your contoller around it

 ### JWT